ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 # Solution 2 is to find the highest cited paper
-# yearwise and figure out the topics it was based on
+# year-wise and figure out the topics it was based on
 BEGIN{
     FS = OFS = "qwqw"
     IGNORECASE = 1